bpurkuti/PythonBankAPI/README.md

 6. Logging is implemented throughout the application
 7. All DAO and Service methods must have a test proving that they work

-### We test these endpoints through POSTMAN and make sure they return proper response
+## RESTful Endpoints: W test these endpoints through POSTMAN and make sure they return proper response
-## RESTful Endpoints:

 POST /clients => Creates a new client
 	return a 201 status code